Zaphkiel1031/FRED/README.md

-# README for FRED Data Processing Scripts
+# FRED Data Processing Scripts

 ## Overview
 This repository contains three Python scripts designed to interact with the FRED (Federal Reserve Economic Data) API to collect, process, and store economic data.
 The scripts retrieve top-level economic data categories, download specific data series, and organize the data into structured formats.